echochio-tw/CoreOS-Kubelet-Script/README.md

 # CoreOS-Kubelet-Script

-A script to auto install Kubelet in CoreOS (4.9.9)
+Script to auto install Kubelet in CoreOS (4.9.9)

 you must change ip address in
 ```